 This is especially applicable to those who wish to rebuild and flip motorcycles.
 That’s what I did during college to help pay for my tuition.
 I bought old broken down motorcycles, fixed them up, and sold them.

-I usually bought a motorcycle for around $700, invested about $1,000 to fix it up and upgrade it (I turned most of them into cafe racers), and sold them around $5,000 – $5,500.
+I usually bought a motorcycle for around $700, invested about $1,000 to fix it up and upgrade it (I turned most of them into cafe racers), and sold them for around $5,000 – $5,500.
 That was usually at least a $3,000 profit!
-See my guide here on how to flip a motorcycle for a profit.
+If you’d like to learn more about how I flipped motorcycles for a profit, see my guide here.

 Customizing and adding any upgrades to a new motorcycle won’t increase it’s value at all (usually).
 If you buy a brand new motorcycle from the manufacturer, take it home, add a new seat and repaint some of the panels, your motorcycle will be worth the same amount of money you just bought it for.